meeroslav/missing.manual/src/blog/immutable-arrays-and-objects/index.md

 */
 ```

-Removing a property in an immutable way requires a little trick provided by spread's counterpart `rest`.
-Rest operator is written in the same way as `spread` - with `...`.
-However, the meaning, in this case, is not to spread all the fields, but rather remaining ones.
+Removing a property in an immutable way requires a little trick provided by the spread's counterpart `rest`.
+The rest operator is written in the same way as `spread` - with `...`.
+However, the meaning, in this case, is not to spread all the fields, but rather the remaining ones.

 ```javascript
 const state = {